anthony-mills/s3-video/readme.txt

 Plugin URI: https://github.com/anthony-mills/S3-Video
 Author URI: http://www.development-cycle.com
 Tested up to: 3.3.2
-Tags: S3, Video, Embed
+Tags: S3, Video, Embed, Streaming, Playlists

-The S3 Video Plugin video allows the ability to store and embed video media using Amazons's S3 storage service.
+The S3 Video Plugin video allows the embedding and streaming of video files stored on Amazons's S3 storage service.
+Either as individual videos within pages and posts or playlists created from the plugin.

 == Description ==
 The S3 Video Plugin allows the embedding of video media stored on Amazon's S3 storage into a Wordpress blog post or page.